DimmDell/python-http-json-server/README.md

 - creating and running a localhost server (server side)
 - responding to client's requests to server, then returning appropiate JSON data (server side)
 - sending requests for data to server getting data back (client side)

+## update
+Requesting data from a url is one function of REST programming.
+I also added a solution using Flask, as it is better for taking care of grunt work, such as processing urls.